12 New York City Unique Experiences

 A waterfall in the middle of New York| ©Hellotickets

-New York is a bustling city at any time of day, where it is common to see constant traffic on the streets and people rushing everywhere.
-No wonder it's also known as "the city that never sleeps"!
+New York is a bustling city at any time of day, where you’ll constantly see nonstop traffic on the streets and people rushing everywhere.
+No wonder it’s also known as “the city that never sleeps”!

-That's why discovering little gems that don't usually appear in travel guides on the way to any of the tourist attractions in downtown New York is always a treat.
+That’s why discovering little treasures that don’t usually appear in travel guides on the way to any of the tourist attractions in downtown New York is always a delight.

 Especially when it comes to gardens.
-It's wonderful to come across little oases in the middle of the asphalt where you can take a break surrounded by water and greenery.
+It’s wonderful to stumble upon little oases in the middle of the concrete jungle where you can take a break surrounded by water and greenery.
 Such is the case with Greenacre Park and Paley Park, both in Midtown Manhattan.

 Why visit these parks?

-There are many parks in New York, the most popular of which is Central Park, the green lung of Manhattan and the largest urban park in the city, which you will have seen in countless films and TV series.
+New York has countless parks, the most popular of which is Central Park—Manhattan’s green lung and the city’s largest urban park, which you’ve likely seen in countless movies and TV shows.

-However, what sets Greenacre Park and Paley Park apart from other parks are two beautiful waterfalls that adorn the surroundings and whose sound transports you to a peaceful place where you can escape the hustle and bustle of the city while having a coffee or reading a book at one of the charming tables available to visitors.
-The trees in both parks create that feeling of intimacy and serenity that I love about this place.
+However, what sets Greenacre Park and Paley Park apart from other parks are two beautiful waterfalls that adorn the surroundings; the sound of the water transports you to a peaceful place where you can escape the hustle and bustle of the city while sipping coffee or reading a book at one of the charming little tables available to visitors.
+The trees in both parks create that sense of intimacy and serenity that I love about this place.

 Where are they?